eyedeekay/apt-now-history/README.md

 	all you have to do is point your eepsite at the apt-now directory.
     - Tor HS are now also supported and automatic, and they are also available as a mirror at [hmuc3ffhrehwuenz.onion/apt-now](http://hmuc3ffhrehwuenz.onion/apt-now) to prove the concept.
-These must be configured using the config file, using the USE\_TOR and LOCAL\_ONLY\_HTTPD options in conjunction with the START\_HTTPD option.
 If you're only interested in making packages available to Tor users and not your own anonymity, you can omit LOCAL\_ONLY\_HTTPD.